 “I remember the first time I heard about hyaluronic acid for vaginal atrophy and thought, ‘Well, it’s about time!’” she says.

 “FemmePharma’s products are fantastic,” Dr. Smith says.
-“I recommend Mia Vita™ intimate skin moisturizer and Mia Vita™ Personal Lubricant & Moisturizer to my patients because it is made without hormones.
+“I recommend Mia Vita™ intimate skin moisturizer and Mia Vita™ Personal Lubricant & Moisturizer to my patients going through the menopausal transition because it is made without hormones.
 It clings to the vulvar and vaginal tissue, so there’s no leaking or dripping – the product stays put where it’s needed.
 I love that it has hyaluronic acid and vitamin E. Most skin care products use these pharmaceutical grade ingredients for hydration, why not for your intimate skin?”

 The future is unfolding

-The goal of Charleston House is to evolve with the modern woman.
+The goal of Charleston House is to evolve with the modern woman looking for midlife care.
 What does that look like?

 “It’s an evolutionary process,” Dr. Smith says, just like a woman’s life.
-Charleston House will become the destination for women in Dallas who truly want to invest in themselves and in their health.
-“We are committed to comprehensive individualized care with regard to cardiovascular health, bone health, and brain health based on family history, cancer risk and prevention and also addressing the issues that women need such as sexual health and quality of life issues surrounding menopause — and then we bring in inflammatory markers and gut health and hormonal manipulation through that.”
+Charleston House will become the destination for women in Dallas who truly want to invest in their midlife care and in their vaginal health.
+“We are committed to comprehensive individualized care with regard to cardiovascular health, bone health, and brain health based on family history, cancer risk and prevention and also addressing the issues that women need such as sexual health, vaginal health, and quality of life issues surrounding menopause — and then we bring in inflammatory markers and gut health and hormonal manipulation through that.”

 Critics discouraged her from opening a gynecologist’s office with a designer aesthetic and the expectation that patients would actually want to spend time there.
 “Women need connection.
 They need a community.
 I wanted a clinic that brought good sound medicine to the table where women sit together and support one another.
 There is such a disparity in healthcare for women.
-Where do they fit when they no longer need their OB doctor and can’t seem to find the right PCP to discuss their dry vagina?
+Where do they fit when they no longer need their OB doctor and can’t seem to find the right PCP to discuss their vaginal health problems, like vaginal dryness?
 My hope is that more women centered clinics will evolve but for now, these women belong at Charleston House.”